Natural Sunscreen

 UVB rays are responsible for tanning and sunburn, skin damage and certain forms of skin cancer, but are also necessary for Vitamin D production in mammals.
 The amount of UVB rays increases during the summer and is particularly potent from late-morning to mid-afternoon (which is why it is recommended to stay out of the sun from 11am - 3pm).
 Fortunately UVB rays can be filtered and do not pass through glass.

-So what is Sun Protection Factor?
+SPF stands for Sun Protection Factor.
 SPF is actually a standard for UVB protection only, and is tested in a lab under set conditions to meet the standard.
 Essentially, the SPF number tells you how long UVB rays would take to redden and burn your skin if you apply the product exactly as directed, compared to the amount of time it would take to burn with no sunscreen applied.
 Therefore if a sunscreen claims, for example, an SPF of 40, then it will have been tested and proven to take 40 times longer to burn compared to no sunscreen.

 UV protection works by absorbing, reflecting or scattering UV rays.
 In order to achieve this, sunscreens make use of chemical filters that penetrate the skin and absorb the rays, and physical filters which sit on top of our skin and reflect the sun's rays, protecting our skin.